industrial-edge/opc-ua-application-getting-started/README.md

 You can find the further information about the following steps in the [docs](docs/Installation.md)

-- Install and configure IE Databus.
+- Configure IE Databus
-- Install and configure IE S7 Connector.
+- Configure IE S7 Connector
-- Collect data in IE Flow Creator and calculate KPIs.
+- Collect data in IE Flow Creator and calculate KPIs
-- Create custom data source (new metadata, publish data to new topic).
+- Create custom data source (new metadata, publish data to new topic)
-- Install and configure OPC UA configurator and application.
+- Install and configure OPC UA configurator and application

 ## Usage

-When previous steps are configured correctly, data is available in OPC-UA Application.
+When previous steps are configured correctly, data is available in OPC UA Application.
 Use UE Expert to connect to IE OPC UA Application at end point `opc.tcp://Ip-Address-of-Edge-Device:48010`.

 ## Documentation